Rensselaerswyck: Sustaining the Manor

 Hendrick van Rensselaer lived in Albany until a year after receiving the Lower Manor, representing Rensselaerswyck in the General Assembly from 1705 until 1715, just as his brother had from 1693 to 1704.

 Kiliaen died in 1719 and the patroonship passed on to his oldest son Jeremias.
 Jeremias died in 1745 and the estate passed to his brother Stephen.
 Stephen, sickly at the time, died two years later in 1747 at the age of forty.
 The estate was passed on to his son, Stephen van Rensselaer II, who was five when his father died.
 Stephen II was active in the Albany County Militia and active in restructuring loose land leases created by his predecessors.
 One of his land deals was made in the eastern region of Rensselaerswyck; the Town of Stephentown in southeastern Rensselaer County was named for him.
 He also rebuilt the Manor House in 1765.

 Stephen II died in 1769 at the age of 27 as one of the richest men in the region.
 The Manor passed on to his eldest son Stephen van Rensselaer III, who was five at the time of his father's death.
-The estate was controlled by Abraham Ten Broeck until Stephen III's twenty-first birthday.
+The estate was controlled by Abraham Ten Broeck (a brother-in-law of Stephen II) until Stephen III's twenty-first birthday.
 Stephen III attended school in Albany and then New Jersey and Kingston during the Revolution.
 He graduated from Harvard College in 1782.

 Stephen van Rensselaer III became well known for his many achievements.
 In 1825, he was elected Grand Master of the New York State Grand Masonic Lodge.
 He was elected to the New York State Assembly in 1789 and was re-elected until chosen by the legislature for the New York State Senate in 1791.
 In 1795 he was elected Lieutenant Governor of New York.
 He was elected to the United States House of Representatives in 1822, serving until 1829.
 He was also commissioned a lieutenant general in the New York State Militia, and led an unsuccessful invasion of Canada at Niagara in the War of 1812.
 His most lasting achievement was to found, with Amos Eaton, the Rensselaer School, which developed into the present-day Rensselaer Polytechnic Institute.